| |

 Halloween Quilt Along

-I shared a photo of it above, but my friend Erin of House on Hill Road made a version of this quilt last year that I just love.
+I shared a photo of it above, but my friend Erin of House on Hill Road made a version of this quilt I love last year.
 Instead of going for the traditional black, white and orange Halloween color scheme she made hers bright!

 Halloween Quilt Along

-Her witch’s hats are all different colors (besides black), and she used various colors and prints for the background.
-There are so many ways to go with this, and I can not wait to see what you guys come up with for your quilts!
+Her witch hats are all different colors (besides black), and she used various colors and prints for the background.
+There are so many ways to do this, and I can not wait to see what you guys come up with for your quilts!

 Halloween Quilt Along

 If you look at the #HalloweenHaberdashery quilt hashtag on Instagram, you can see even more of the finished quilts.
-If you have any questions, be sure to leave them in the comments section, and I’ll get to them as quickly as I can!
+If you have any questions, leave them in the comments section, and I’ll get to them as quickly as I can!

 Other Quilting Projects You May Like: